Roger Rabbit short films: Production

 Tummy Trouble was produced over the course of nine months by a staff of 70 Disney animators.
 It was the first animated short Disney had produced in 16 years to accompany the original release of a feature film, since Winnie the Pooh and Tigger Too in 1974.

+Droopy's line, "Gruesome, isn't it?" was an outtake from the original film.

+The music score for the short was composed by James Horner, and was the only of the three shorts to feature his music; Bruce Broughton would provide the music for the other two shorts.

-The short was released with Walt Disney Pictures' Honey, I Shrunk the Kids, theatrically and on that film's initial video release.
+The short was released theatrically with Walt Disney Pictures' Honey, I Shrunk the Kids and on that film's initial video release.
 An adaptation of this short appeared in the graphic novel Roger Rabbit: The Resurrection of Doom.